OWASP/www-project-webgoat/tab_goals.md

 ![](https://webgoat.github.io/WebGoat/img/portfolio/lesson.png)

-Teaching is now a first class citizen of WebGoat, we explain explain the vulnerability.
+Teaching is now a first class citizen of WebGoat, we explain the vulnerability.
 Instead of 'just hacking' we now focus on explaining from the beginning what for example a SQL injection is.

 <p>